Skrip42/StaticCollectorBundle/README.md

-# StaticCollectorBundle
-symphony bundle that simplifies the work with statics
+symfony bundle that simplifies the work with statics

 ## premise:
 Often your included widgets or custom form UI elements need their own styles and scripts.